nonewline/LibFT/README.md

 ## Disclaimer:

 The functions I've altered have been altered by changing my code partly.
-This libft wont be changed regularly as this is only for my github.
+This libft won't be changed regularly as this is only for my github.
 I have another private repo in which I will add my new functions through the year.

 ## Don't be a GitHub hero!